-- Provide the tenant with an EPA-approved pamphlet about the dangers of lead-based paint.
+- Provide the tenant with an Environmental Protection Agency (EPA)-approved pamphlet about the dangers of lead-based paint.

 Optional Disclosures & Addendums (Recommended)

-The following lease agreement disclosures and addendums are not required by Ohio law in residential lease agreements, but either help reduce future conflicts with tenants or reduce legal liability for landlords.
+The below lease agreement disclosures and addendums are not required by Ohio law.
+These disclosures can be helpful to include to help reduce future conflicts with tenants or reduce legal liability for landlords.

 |Optional Disclosure||How the Disclosure is Helpful|

 |Asbestos.||This disclosure informs tenants if there is asbestos at the property.
 If there is asbestos a tenant can take certain precautions to minimize the chance of disturbing the asbestos fibers.|

 |Bed Bugs.||If the rental unit has a history of infestation, landlords should provide information on how to handle a bed bug infestation.
 This disclosure notifies the tenant of their obligation to cooperate with bed bug prevention and immediately report any sign of infestation to the landlord.|

 |Late/Returned Check Fees.||Landlords should disclose if they will charge a late fee or a returned check fee in the lease agreement.
 In Ohio there are no restrictions on late fees, but it must be reasonable.
 Returned check fees are limited to the greater of $30 or 10% of the face value of the bad check – whichever is greater.|